 Earlier this year, Forbes published its view of the “10 Most Stressful Jobs in 2016.”
 Admittedly, the security profession isn’t as physically dangerous as fighting fires or piloting an airplane, but security comes with its own unique set of threats that make day-to-day work incredibly stressful.
-For starters, the cyber realm and physical realm are beginning to comingle.

 As evidence, just look at the hot debate between the FBI and Apple.
 The encrypted messaging app, Telegram, had admitted that members of the Islamic State may have used its services to coordinate the deadly attacks in Paris.
 Even if we take our eye off of these horrific events in the physical world, the dangers of losing data or worse, having it stolen, forces a huge amount of pressure on security practitioners.
 Organizations—and individuals—take data protection and privacy very seriously.
 As more and more of our lives are stored in myriad Internet-interconnected systems, the pressure ratchets up continually.

 Organizations understand the criticality of protecting everything from product roadmaps to customer and employee data to finance information.
 These are the things that keep our companies in business, and they must be kept under lock and key at all times.
 Before the Internet, our world was smaller; it was easier to keep track of what information was kept where and to whom we supplied it in the first place.
 Nowadays, if the business is providing information to a lender, for instance, it’s highly unlikely that only the lender is going to be connected to that private information which it stores.
 Disparate information systems interface with one another inside corporate networks and with outside vendors and partners all over the world, sometimes in jurisdictions with conflicting rules, regulations, and practices.
 The infamous Target breach, as we all now know, was accomplished through an exploit of an HVAC supplier’s network credentials.

 Pushing down on me, pressing down on you